C-Series: Meaning-System Governance

 Monograph C1

-Artificial Intelligence as a Meaning System
+Artificial Intelligence in Meaning Systems

 November 2025